-"Can a pacemaker be hacked?
+"Can a pacemaker be hacked?"

 I read about hackers messing wirelessly with pacemakers.
 Is this possible?
 How can I combat them?

 There has never been a case of this happening and yet for people who have pacemakers in place, there is a very real risk of harm or even death without the pacemaker.
 By sheer numbers, you are overwhelmingly more likely to come to harm without a needed pacemaker than you are due to someone else 'hacking' your pacemaker.
 Furthermore, several key facts about the study that reported the possibility of pacemaker hacking need to be emphasized.
 The team that hacked into a pacemaker involved a large group of scientists from two different universities and $30,000 worth of sophisticated equipment.
 In addition, the device that they used to hack the pacemaker was placed within 2 inches of the pacemaker itself--which was not implanted into a person--in a laboratory setting.
 Although this study showed it was theoretically possible to hack into a pacemaker, the circumstances under which it was done mean that practically it is still nearly impossible to do this in a real person.
 Please discuss these concerns with your cardiologist for more information.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.